heig-vd-dai-course/heig-vd-dai-course/25-conclusion-to-part-4/PRESENTATION.md

 ## What have you accomplished?

 - You have acquired and set up a server on the HEIG-VD network
-- You have created a simple (REST) API to deploy on your server
+- You have created a simple (CRUD) API to deploy on your server
 - You have acquired and configured a domain name to use for yourself
 - You have deployed your API on your server